MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 *TODO:* Write a short introduction to your project.
 In this project we are going to train the same dataset but using two different approaches.

-Approach No. 1 will be AutoML API from Azure.
-Approach No. 2 will be HyperDrive API (also from Azure)
+Approach No. 1 will be AutoML API from Azure \n Approach No. 2 will be HyperDrive API (also from Azure)

 For both approaches we will retrieve the best model and compare the best models among them.
 The winner of this comparison will be registered and deployed.
 Finally and after the deployement has taken place we are going to test the best model End Point by sending a request.